rks101/eglinux/README.md

 There is a GUI as well for hardware info.

-On Ubuntu to get hardinfo:
+On Ubuntu, to get hardinfo:
 ```
 sudo apt install hardinfo
 ```